tequdev/evernode-docs/docs/source/platform/overview.md

 Evernode uses a set of [XRPL hooks](hooks/overview) to coordinate its decentralized marketplace activities. **Hosts** can register themselves on the marketplace by installing [Sashimono](sashimono/overview) on their Linux servers. **Tenants** can lease dApp hosting resources from any of the hosts using **Evers** (Evernode's native currency - EVR).
 Each leased hosting instance is a HotPocket node.
 The tenant deploys their dApp files into the HotPocket node.
 Leasing and deploying into multiple such HotPocket nodes creates a dApp cluster.

-- Evernode **Hosts** and **Tenants** are represented by XRPL accounts.
+- Evernode **Hosts** and **Tenants** are represented by Xahau accounts.
 - Marketplace information and rules are goverened by [XRPL hooks](https://hooks.xrpl.org/).
 - Marketplace operations (host registration, leasing etc...) are represented by XRPL transactions.
 - A single host can make many dApp nodes available for lease using its hardware resources.
 - dApp operations (deployment, consensus, user interaction) happen directly between HotPocket nodes and users via websockets.
-They are NOT dependent on the XRPL network.
+They are NOT dependent on the Xahau network.
 They simply use the network "ports" allocated by the Host (Read [more](https://github.com/EvernodeXRPL/evernode-host#firewalls-and-ports)).

 The following diagram shows how different HotPocket dApps would be distributed across many Evernode hosts.
 Each dApp forms its own mesh network.